Along the Rue des Abbesses to Métro Abbesses and its Art Nouveau entrance

 I hope that you have found this tour of Montmartre interesting; if you are on holiday then enjoy the rest of your time.

 Perhaps, knowing now where the artists worked and walked, you will take the time to see and experience some of the paintings in the museums here in Paris and elsewhere in the world.
 As you enjoy your drink in Montmartre, I hope that the walk has evoked a little of the spirit of the artists who lived here then, and deepened the experience of seeing and being in Montmartre now.

-For wheelchair users return to point 2 on disabled route.
+For wheelchair users, please return to point 2 on wheelchair circuit.